Introduction

 Deploying to DBOS Cloud

-The open source DBOS Transact framework can only provide its execution guarantees when running in a deployment environment that:
+The open source DBOS Transact durable execution library can only provide its execution guarantees when running in a deployment environment that:

 DBOS Cloud provides that environment for you (for free) if you prefer not to set up the environment on your own.
 Here’s how: